PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1 Node.js Fundamentals & HTTP Module/Creating-Basic-HTTP-server.md

 ```plaintext
 license: (ISC)
 ```
 > The license under which your project is shared.
-This defines how others are allowed to use, modify, and share your code. 🧾 ISC – Internet Systems Consortium License
+This defines how others are allowed to `use`, `modify`, and `share` your code. 🧾 ISC – Internet Systems Consortium License

 ---